xdrudis/Trimmy/README.md

   ```
   After: `echo "hello" print status`
 - **Prompt cleanup** — copies that start with `# ` or `$ ` are de-promoted when they look like shell commands, e.g. `# brew install foo` → `brew install foo`; Markdown headings like `# Release Notes` remain untouched.

+Terminals:
+- Uses its own Low/Normal/High selector (default: Normal) whenever a terminal app is detected and Context-aware trimming is enabled.

 ## Quick start
 Get the precompiled binary from [Releases](https://github.com/steipete/Trimmy/releases) or install via Homebrew: